 This chapter describes how to configure ElectricAccelerator to ensure accurate, reliable builds.
-A complete list of command-line options and environment variables, some of which are referenced in this chapter, can be found in Chapter 10, "Electric Make Command-line Options and Environment Variables."
+A complete list of command-line options and environment variables, some of which are referenced in this chapter, can be found here: Command-line Options and Environment Variables List.